Analysis | President Trump’s false claims of vote fraud: A chronology

 “We are up BIG, but they are trying to STEAL the Election.
 We will never let them do it.
 Votes cannot be cast after the Polls are closed!”

-— Tweet (marked by Twitter as misleading), 12:49 a.m., Nov.
+— tweet (marked by Twitter as misleading), 12:49 a.m., Nov.
 4

-This tweet, immediately flagged by Twitter, falsely claimed that Trump was up “big” (he had never led in the electoral college count as various news organizations called states) and without evidence accused Democrats of trying to steal the election.
-States do not allow votes to be cast after polls have closed but some states permit the receipt of ballots as long as they are postmarked by Election Day.
+This tweet, immediately flagged by Twitter, falsely claimed that Trump was up “big” (he had never led in the electoral college count as various news organizations called states) and, without evidence, accused Democrats of trying to steal the election.
+States do not allow votes to be cast after polls have closed, but some states permit the receipt of ballots as long as they are postmarked by Election Day.

 “Millions and millions of people voted for us tonight, and, uh, a very sad group of people is trying to disenfranchise that group of people, and we won’t stand for it.”